bparticle/belabombershop/VARIANT_MAPPING_FIX.md

 ✅ Sync variant external ID (from Snipcart): 68b2fd4bbab7b4 ✅ Mapped to catalog variant ID: 18698
 ✅ Order data structure is correct for v2 API
-✅ Design files included: 2 placements (front + back)
-✅ This should resolve both the "item is discontinued" error and missing design issue
+✅ Using pre-designed catalog variant (no custom placements needed) ✅ This should resolve the "item is discontinued" error
 ```

 ## Performance Optimization